Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Iowa and its opponents have not yet scored more than 45.5 points in a game this season.
+- Iowa and its opponents have not yet scored more than 46 points in a game this year.

-- Maryland's games have gone over 45.5 points in three of four chances this season.
+- Maryland and its opponents have combined to score more than 46 points in three of four games this season.

-- The combined points per game average of the two teams, 66.1, is 20.6 points more than Friday's over/under.
+- Friday's over/under is 20.1 points lower than the two team's combined 66.1 points per game average.

-- These two squads combine to allow 25.3 points per game, 20.2 fewer than this contest's over/under.
+- This contest's total is 20.7 points more than the 25.3 these two squads combine to surrender per game this season.

 Iowa Stats and Trends

-- Iowa has three wins against the spread in four games this year.

-- The Hawkeyes have covered the spread twice this season when favored by 3.5 points or more (in three chances).

-- Iowa's games this year have not hit the over yet in four opportunities.
+- Iowa's games this year have not hit the over on any of four set point totals.

-- Iowa is 3-1 against the spread and 4-0 overall in games when it puts up more than 14.3 points.
+- When Iowa records more than 14.3 points, it is 3-1 against the spread and 4-0 overall.

-- The Hawkeyes average 23 fewer yards per game (293) than the Terrapins allow per outing (316).
+- The Hawkeyes average 23 fewer yards per game (293) than the Terrapins allow per contest (316).

 - The Hawkeyes have turned the ball over four times this season, three fewer than the Terrapins have forced (7).